SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 Your expert training with a polearm grants you these benefits:
 • When you take the Attack action and attack with only a polearm weapon, you can use a bonus action to make a melee attack with the opposite end of the weapon.
 This attack uses the same ability modifier as the primary attack and deals 1d4 bludgeoning damage.
 • Other creatures provoke an opportunity attack from you when they enter the reach you have with wielding a polearm weapon.

-# Potent Spellcaster

-You can add your spellcaster attribute modifier to the damage you deal with any cantrip in your repertoire.

 # Potent Spellcaster [Bard]